qtrade-exchange/qtrade-docs/template.md

 qTrade offers JWT and HMAC authentication methods.
 All requests and responses are the `application/json` content type return typical HTTP status codes.

-This documentation will focus on using HMAC authentication protocols.
+This documentation will only cover HMAC authentication protocols.

 ## HMAC authentication with an API key